jstakun/microservices/README.md

 ---

 * You might want to modify settings.xml and/or assemble script in each project to reflect your environment.
-Actually settings.xml uses local nexus repo, and settings_remote.xml is example of using remote repos.
+Actually settings.xml uses remote repos, and settings_local.xml is example of using local repo.

 * oc new-project microservices --display-name='Microservices application' --description='Web sales application based on microservices architecture'